Oslo Summer School for Social Sciences

 Throughout the years, a number of well known scholars have lectured at the Oslo Summer School, such as Professor Craig Calhoun (1993), Professor Bob Jessop (1994, 2001), Professor Gösta Esping-Andersen (1995), Professor Charles Tilly (1999), Professor Michal Mann (2000), Professor Pippa Norris (2001), Professor Rogers Brubaker (2004), Professor Brian Wynne (2005), Professor Fathali M. Moghaddam (2012, 2017), Professor Akhil Gupta (2014), Professor Bo Rothstein (2015), Professor Karen O'Brien (2016, 2017), Professor Donatella Della Porta (2017), and Professor Ian Shapiro (2017), just to name a few.

-The Oslo Summer School in Comparative Social Science Studies aims to cover all social science diciplines.
-The following disciplines will be represented in 2017:
+The Oslo Summer School in Comparative Social Science Studies aims to cover many social science disciplines, such as the following:

 - political science